kmoore1616/Conway-s-Game-of-Life/readme.md

 # Conways Game Of Life - Garbage Edition!</br>
-Always wanted to do this and a good excuse to learn classes in Python
+Always wanted to do this.